mmontielpz/decision-plane/README.md

 Instead, it emphasizes:

-* system boundaries
+* explicit system boundaries
 * operational constraints
+* failure handling
-* explicit trade-offs
+* reproducibility
-* iteration over time
+* incremental iteration over time

 ---

 ## System Scope

-The project covers the full ML lifecycle as an integrated system:
+The project covers the ML lifecycle as an integrated system:

 1. **Continuous Data Collection**
    Handling evolving and heterogeneous inputs.

 2. **Data Storage and Versioning**
-   Separation of raw, processed, and feature data with reproducibility in mind.
+   Separation of raw and processed data with traceability and reproducibility.

 3. **Feature Engineering**
    Feature design guided by stability, cost, and downstream impact.